kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 Any time you see `changelog` and any other file(s) changing in a single commit, it's guaranteed that you'll need to deconstruct it; `changelog` should only ever change in it own commit.
 You should still look over commits to make sure, but this is a dead giveaway.

+Another giveaway would be a commit named `Import patches-unapplied version 1.2.3ubuntu4 to ubuntu/cosmic-proposed`, where it's applying from an ubuntu source rather than a debian one (in this case `ubuntu4`).

 If there are no commits to deconstruct, simply [add the deconstruct tag](#tag-deconstructed) and move on.

 #### Identify logical changes